Decathlon/vitamin-android/README.md

 Group | Description
 -- | --
-com.decathlon.vitamin.foundation | Fundamental components of UI with texts and colors. com.decathlon.vitamin.foundation-assets | Fundamental components of UI for iconography. com.decathlon.vitamin.foundation-icons | Fundamental components of UI for assets. com.decathlon.vitamin.buttons | Build UIs with ready to use Button components. com.decathlon.vitamin.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.vitamin.radiobuttons | Build UIs with ready to use RadioButton components. com.decathlon.vitamin.switches | Build UIs with ready to use Switch components. com.decathlon.vitamin.textinputs | Build UIs with ready to use TextInput components. com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.vitamin.modals | Build UIs with ready to use Modal components. com.decathlon.vitamin.progressbars | Build UIs with ready to use Progressbar components. com.decathlon.vitamin.menus | Build UIs with ready to use Menu components. com.decathlon.vitamin.ratings | Build UIs with ready to use Rating components. com.decathlon.vitamin.appbars | Build UIs with ready to use AppBars components. com.decathlon.vitamin.skeleton | Build UIs with ready to use Skeleton components. com.decathlon.vitamin.snackbars | Build UIs with ready to use Snackbar component. com.decathlon.vitamin.chips | Build UIs with ready to use Chip components. com.decathlon.vitamin.prices | Build UIs with ready to use Price component. com.decathlon.vitamin.dividers | Build UIs with ready to use Divider component. com.decathlon.vitamin.tags | Build UIs with ready to use Tag components. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.
+com.decathlon.vitamin.appbars | Build UIs with ready to use AppBars components. com.decathlon.vitamin.buttons | Build UIs with ready to use Button components. com.decathlon.vitamin.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.vitamin.chips | Build UIs with ready to use Chip components. com.decathlon.vitamin.dividers | Build UIs with ready to use Divider component. com.decathlon.vitamin.fabs | Build UIs with ready to use FloatingActionButton components. com.decathlon.vitamin.foundation | Fundamental components of UI with texts and colors. com.decathlon.vitamin.foundation-assets | Fundamental components of UI for iconography. com.decathlon.vitamin.foundation-icons | Fundamental components of UI for assets. com.decathlon.vitamin.menus | Build UIs with ready to use Menu components. com.decathlon.vitamin.modals | Build UIs with ready to use Modal components. com.decathlon.vitamin.prices | Build UIs with ready to use Price component. com.decathlon.vitamin.progressbars | Build UIs with ready to use Progressbar components. com.decathlon.vitamin.radiobuttons | Build UIs with ready to use RadioButton components. com.decathlon.vitamin.ratings | Build UIs with ready to use Rating components. com.decathlon.vitamin.skeleton | Build UIs with ready to use Skeleton components. com.decathlon.vitamin.snackbars | Build UIs with ready to use Snackbar component. com.decathlon.vitamin.switches | Build UIs with ready to use Switch components. com.decathlon.vitamin.tabs | Build UIs with ready to use Tabs components. com.decathlon.vitamin.tags | Build UIs with ready to use Tag components. com.decathlon.vitamin.textinputs | Build UIs with ready to use TextInput components. com.decathlon.vitamin | Build UIs with ready to use Decathlon's Visual Identity components.

 ## Download